arv100kri/Cognitive-Services/Content/en-us/KES/GrammarFormat.md

 ### rule Element
 The `rule` element defines a grammar rule, a structural unit that specifies a set of query expressions that the system can interpret.
 The element must be a child of the top-level `grammar` element.
 The required `id` attribute specifies the name of the rule, which is referenced from `grammar` or `ruleref` elements.

 A `rule` element defines a set of legal expansions.
-Text tokens matchs against the input query directly.  `item` elements specify repeats and alter interpretation probabilities.  `one-of` elements indicate choice of alternatives.  `ruleref` elements enable construction of more complex expansions from simpler ones.  `attrref` elements allow matches against  attribute values from the index.  `tag` elements specify the semantics of the interpretation and can alter the interpretation probability.
+Text tokens match against the input query directly.  `item` elements specify repeats and alter interpretation probabilities.  `one-of` elements indicate choice of alternatives.  `ruleref` elements enable construction of more complex expansions from simpler ones.  `attrref` elements allow matches against attribute values from the index.  `tag` elements specify the semantics of the interpretation and can alter the interpretation probability.

 ```xml
 <rule id="GetPapers">...</rule>